 • The behavior of the prey

 • Sickness or injury

 All of these factors can cause a dog to bite someone.
 Because of the wide range of potential risks, dog owners should always keep their dogs leashed and maintain control when out in public.

 If you or a family member, such as your kid, has been severely injured by a dog, our dog bite attorneys can work with you to ensure that you receive just and fair financial compensation.
 In many circumstances, the victim may be entitled to compensation for the following:

 If your injuries are severe, they may require long-term rehabilitation and therapy.

-Non-economic damages may be available if you suffer emotional trauma from a dog bite injury.
-These losses are more difficult to prove and necessitate the assistance of a skilled dog bite attorney.
+Non-economic damages may be available if you suffer emotional trauma from a dog bite attack.
+These losses are more challenging to prove and necessitate the assistance of a skilled dog bite attorney.

-Your injuries may limit your capacity to work or execute the same job functions as before the injury.
+Your injuries may limit your capacity to work or execute the same job functions before the injury.
 So you are also entitled to recover income losses as a result of your dog bite injuries.

-If the injury is severe enough, it could lead to amputation, limb loss, and permanent scars.
+If the injuries were severe, they could cause amputation, limb loss, and permanent scars.

 It occurs when an injury causes considerable physical harm to someone close to you but not to yourself.
 The death of that individual has an impact on your relationship with them.